Find an in-network doctor from over 1,000 insurance plans

 Read bio

-I’m Dr. Nora Ekeanya, a board- certified psychiatrist working with high-achieving, culturally diverse adults: Leaders, creatives, caretakers, first-generation professionals.
-The “strong ones” everyone else leans on, while feeling unseen, undervalued, and exhausted.
-If you're done tolerating low stan...Click to read more
+I’m Dr. Nora Ekeanya, a board- certified integrative psychiatrist working with high‑achieving professionals, creatives, first‑generation leaders, LGBTQ+, women of color, caretakers, and emotionally complex people who are often the “strong ones” everyone leans on while feeling unseen, exhausted, or p...Click to read more

 Adult Psychiatric & Mental Health Nurse Practitioner (Virtual)